MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 # STM32 UART DMA RX and TX

-This application note contains explanation with examples for `2` distinct topics:
+This application note contains explanations with examples for `2` distinct topics:

-- Data reception with UART and DMA when application does not know size of bytes to receive in advance
+- Data reception with UART and DMA when the application does not know the number of bytes to receive in advance
 - Data transmission with UART and DMA to avoid CPU stalling and use CPU for other purposes

 ## Table of Contents

-Github supports ToC by default.
+GitHub supports ToC by default.
 It is available in the top-left corner of this document.

 ## Abbreviations